 Under the ABL agreement, to determine interest due, we can elect to base the rate on the alternate base rate (prime rate, NYFRB rate or adjusted LIBOR for one-month period) plus 0.5% to 1.0%, depending on the amount of borrowings outstanding, or an adjusted LIBOR rate for a period of one, two, three or six months as we select plus 1.50% to 2.0%, depending on the amount of borrowings outstanding.
-The interest rate we are paying as of November 26, 2016 was 2.4%.
-We also pay a commitment fee equal to 0.375% if the average utilized portion is less than or equal to 50%, or 0.25% if the utilized portion is greater than 50%.
+The interest rate we were paying as of February 25, 2017 was 2.5%.
+We also pay a commitment fee equal to 0.375% if the average utilized portion is less than or equal to 50%, or 0.25% if the utilized portion is greater than 50% of availability.

 Under the Term Loan agreement, we have a 7-year credit facility repayable in quarterly installments in an aggregate amount equal to 1.0% of the original amount of the term loan on March 31, June 30 and September 30, 2017; 1.25% each calendar quarter end thereafter; with the balance payable at the end of 7 years on November 8, 2023.
-There are mandatory prepayments for proceeds of new debt, sale of significant assets or subsidiaries and annually for 50% of excess cash flow beginning with Fiscal 2017 (the 50% is subject to step-downs to 25% and 0% if the total net leverage ratio is less than 2.5 to 1.00 and 2.00 to 1.00, respectively, as of the last day of the period).
-Incremental term loans of up to \$125 million are available if certain financial ratios and other conditions are met.
+There are mandatory prepayments for proceeds of new debt, sale of significant assets or subsidiaries and annually for 50% of excess cash flow beginning with Fiscal 2017 (the 50% is subject to step-downs to 25% and 0% if the total net leverage ratio is less than 2.5 to 1.0 and 2.0 to 1.0, respectively, as of the last day of the period).
+Incremental term loans of up to \$125.0 million are available if certain financial ratios and other conditions are met.

-Under the Term Loan agreement, to determine interest due, we can elect to base the rate on an alternate base rate (prime rate, NYFRB rate or adjusted LIBOR for one-month period with a floor of 2%) plus 3.50% or an adjusted LIBOR rate for the interest period selected plus 4.50%.
-The interest rate we are paying as of November 26, 2016 was 5.5%.
+Under the Term Loan agreement, to determine interest due, we can elect to base the rate on an alternate base rate (prime rate, NYFRB rate or adjusted LIBOR for one-month period with a floor of 2.0%) plus 3.50% or an adjusted LIBOR rate for the interest period selected plus 4.50%.
+The interest rate we were paying as of February 25, 2017 was 5.5%.

 Under the Credit Facility, we are required to enter into a hedging arrangement to effectively fix the LIBOR component of interest cost at the prevailing swap rate with a notional amount of at least 50% of the projected outstanding principal amount of the Term Loan.
 The hedging arrangement needs to be maintained until the later of three years from closing date or the date the leverage ratio is less than 2.0 to 1.0.
-In accordance with this requirement, we plan to enter into interest swap contracts in January 2017.
+In accordance with this requirement, we entered into an interest rate swap contract on January 23, 2017, which effectively fixed our interest rate on \$200.0 million of our Term Loan at 6.32%.
+The notional amount of the swap decreases to \$170.0 million on December 8, 2017, \$120.0 million in December 10, 2018, and \$60.0 million on December 9, 2019 and expires on December 8, 2020.